Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

 ```

 ### EVPN and VTEP
-Here we are going to create the VTEP, tell it to use EVPN and add a VNI.
+Here we are going to create the VTEP, tell it to use EVPN, and add a VNI.

 ```
 interface nve1